SoftwareAG/c8y-docs/src/documents/guides/reference/users.html.md

     HTTP/1.1  204 NO CONTENT

-When role is unassigned from group, suitable audit record is created with type 'Group' and activity 'Group updated'.
+When a role is unassigned from a group, a corresponding audit record is created with type 'Group' and activity 'Group updated'.

 ## Role reference collection